FirebaseExtended/bolt/docs/language.md

-# Firebase Security and Modeling Language
+rior# Firebase Security and Modeling Language

 This experimental Security and Rules language is meant to be used a convenient front-end to the existing Firebase JSON-based rules language.